NovaUniverse/NovaUniverseMC_1.0/configuration.md

 * `server_type` The server type this server is running
 * `name_override` (Optional) Override the name generation and use the providen name instead
 * `host` The host that should be used to access this server thru bungeecord
-* `global_lobby_fallback` The lobby to use if the seerver type does not define a lobby or if the server fail to send the player to that server
+* `global_lobby_fallback` The lobby to use if the server type does not define a lobby or if the server fail to send the player to that server

 ---
 ## Game options